neilcomber/JSNotebook/README.md

 ## A standalone codepen that allows you to write and document code - with both preview and markup windows.
 ### Great for quickly showing conceprts ideas - capable of importing and running react.

-Written with React & Typescript.
+Written with React, Redux & Typescript.

 ### Some Key Technologies used:
 - Transpiles & Bundles using ES Build